BikramKumar6928/public-notes/AI/Machine Learning Foundations.md

 Inference is a process of getting a prediction by giving a data point.

+ > During the training process, the Training Data set is given to a learning algorithm as an input and it gives out the model(function) as an output.
+> During the prediction process, the model is provided with its input and it provides the predicted output.

 # Types of learning

 ## Supervised Machine Learning